benevolent0377/wf-manager/README.md

 1. World Tracker/World States
 2. Wiki Access
-3. Resource Management and Inventory Tracker
-4. Warframe Market Integration
+3. Warframe Market Integration
-5. UI (default) and Terminal options
+4. UI (default) and Terminal options
-6. Access to Warframe APIs (allowing the user to fetch any data they need)
+5. Access to Warframe APIs (allowing the user to fetch any data they need)

 ### Expected Full-Release Features: